pymc-devs/uq_chapter/README.md

 ## Actionable list:

-- brainstorm exmaples
-- scan contents of links
+- generate outline of chapter: section and subsection headings
-- populate folder of candidate examples
+- gather reference material for examples